-Kadampa Meditation Center Colorado is a spiritual community, a sanctuary in the city, in which we can learn to practice Kadampa Buddhist meditations and use wisdom to solve our daily problems, grow spiritually, and transform our world.
-Based on the books of the contemporary Buddhist master, Venerable Geshe Kelsang Gyatso, and the lineage of Kadampa Buddhist masters, KMC CO presents Buddha’s teachings in an authentic and accessible manner that can easily be integrated into busy modern life.
-Located in the Cap Hill neighborhood of Denver, Colorado, and streaming classes online, we offer meditation classes for all levels of interest and experience.
+Kadampa Meditation Center Colorado is a spiritual community, a sanctuary in the city in which we can learn to practice Kadampa Buddhist meditations and use wisdom to solve our daily problems, grow spiritually and transform our world.
+Based on the books of the contemporary Buddhist master, Venerable Geshe Kelsang Gyatso and the lineage of Kadampa Buddhist masters, KMC CO presents Buddha’s teachings in an authentic and accessible manner that can easily be integrated into busy modern life.
+Located in the SloHi neighborhood in Denver, Colorado, we offer in-person and live-streamed meditation classes for all levels of interest and experience.

-In 1994, Kadampa Buddhist master Geshe Kelsang Gyatso established Heruka Kadampa Buddhist Center in Fort Collins and requested one of his students, Buddhist nun Gen Losel, to become the Resident Teacher.
+In 1994, Kadampa Buddhist master Geshe Kelsang Gyatso established Heruka Kadampa Meditation Center in Fort Collins and requested one of his students, Buddhist nun Gen Losel, to become the Resident Teacher.
 Heruka Kadampa Buddhist Center started off in a small house in Fort Collins with a branch in Denver.
-The Denver community grew and grew until it made sense for Denver to become it's own Kadampa Meditation Center, originally named Avalokiteshvara Buddhist Center, now named Kadampa Meditation Center Colorado (KMC CO).
-In 2001, we purchased a house in the Cap Hill neighborhood to function as the main Kadampa center in Colorado.
+The Denver community continuously grew until it made sense for Denver to become its own Kadampa Meditation Center, originally named Avalokiteshvara Buddhist Center, now named Kadampa Meditation Center Colorado (KMC CO).
+In 2001, we purchased a house in the Cap Hill neighborhood of Denver which functioned as our meditation center for almost 20 years.

-Kadam Lucy James, one of Geshe Kelsang’s earliest disciples, was invited by him to become our new Resident Teacher in 2013, and the Center and its community continued to flourish.
+In 2013, Kadam Lucy James, one of Geshe Kelsang’s earliest disciples, was invited by him to become our new Resident Teacher at KMC CO, and the Center and its community continued to flourish.
 With a lot of people seeking these teachings and meditations each week, we outgrew our space in Cap Hill.
 We temporarily leased a space in Downtown Denver and then in 2021 purchased a new building in the SloHi neighborhood in Denver.
 After almost two years of planning and construction, our new KMC CO home in Slo-hi is now open.
 Everybody is welcome to enjoy meditation classes, special events, meditation retreats, study programs and more at Kadampa Meditation Center Colorado.

 You don’t have to be a Buddhist to learn Buddhist meditation and find peace, positivity and joy in your life, whatever circumstances you find yourself in.
 Meditation means familiarizing ourself with positive and happy ways of thinking and overcoming negative habits of mind that cause unhappiness.
 Buddhist meditation is open to everybody who wants to learn it; it doesn’t belong to Buddhists.
-It resonates with a lot of people these days because it provides very practical methods for finding peace, happiness, and meaning in the midst of busy modern daily lives.
-And it also provides practical and effective ways of helping others and dealing with many of the problems in the world today.
+It resonates with a lot of people these days because it provides very practical methods for finding peace, happiness and meaning in the midst of busy modern daily life.
+It also provides practical and effective ways of helping others and dealing with many of the problems in the world today.

-New Kadampa Buddhism is a special presentation of Buddha’s teachings designed especially for the people of the modern world.
-All the practices come from Buddha Shakyamuni and have been preserved over the centuries by an unbroken lineage of fully realized Teachers.
+Kadampa Buddhism is a special presentation of Buddha’s teachings designed especially for the people of the modern world.
+All the practices come from Buddha Shakyamuni and have been preserved over the centuries by an unbroken lineage of fully-realized Teachers.

-Venerable Geshe Kelsang’s presentation retains all the meanings and insights of Buddha’s original teachings, while offering them in a way that is accessible and suitable for modern-day practitioners.
-Through this great skill everyone – regardless of race, nationality, background, age, or gender – now has the opportunity to follow practice scientifically proven methods for solving the problems of daily life that ultimately lead to true and lasting happiness.
+Venerable Geshe Kelsang’s presentation retains all the meanings and insights of Buddha’s original teachings while offering them in a way that is accessible and suitable for modern-day practitioners.
+Through this great skill, everyone – regardless of race, nationality, background, age, or gender – now has the opportunity to practice scientifically-proven methods for solving the problems of daily life that ultimately lead to true and lasting happiness.

-The New Kadampa Tradition was founded by Geshe Kelsang Gyatso after he moved to the West in 1977 on the request of students in England seeking authentic Buddhist teachings and meditation.
+The New Kadampa Tradition was founded by Geshe Kelsang Gyatso after he moved to the West in 1977 at the request of students in England seeking authentic Buddhist teachings and meditation.

-The New Kadampa Tradition started at Manjushri Centre in England, and is now established in more than 1400 locations throughout the world
+The New Kadampa Tradition started at Manjushri Kadampa Meditation Centre in England and is now established in more than 1,300 locations throughout the world.

-Our weekend program includes beginners’ workshops—which are ideal for making some headway into meditation—, special one-time courses, and mini-retreats covering particular Buddhist themes.
+Our weekend program includes beginners’ workshops—which are ideal for making some headway into meditation—special one-time courses and mini-retreats that cover particular Buddhist themes.
 These are usually open to all levels of practitioner, but check each event’s page for details.
 These practical courses and workshops allow us to delve deeper into different areas of Buddha’s teachings and meditations.

-We offer meditation retreats that range from half day retreats on Saturdays, to full weekends, and also away retreats where we stay at retreat centers in the mountains.
-These relaxing and often profound retreats help us create the space to more deeply contemplate and meditate on specific teachings and gain deep experience.
+We offer meditation retreats that range from half-day retreats on Saturdays, to full weekends, to away retreats during which we stay at a retreat center in the mountains.
+These relaxing and profound retreats help us create the space to more deeply contemplate and meditate on specific teachings.

-When we can meet again in person, we hope to continue offering drop-in classes at branch locations in Cap Hill, Lakewood, Boulder, Colorado Springs, and Evergreen; as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.
+We offer drop-in classes at branch locations in Cap Hill, Golden, Boulder, Evergreen, Lowry and Grand Junction as well as public talks at places such as the Wash Park Boathouse and Denver Art Museum.